cc-d/flask-simple-captcha/README.md

      ```bash
      flask run --no-debugger
      ```
-   - This will start the debug Flask server with debugging features enabled, including the interactive debugger and automatic reloader.
+   - This will start the debug Flask server with the automatic reloader.
 See the navigation section below on how to access the debug server.

 #### **Start the debug server with VS Code**